-If you’re selling a private label product, then you might think it wouldn’t be an issue because you should have all of the above information and simply sending it over would resolve the issue.
+If you’re selling a private label product, you might think it wouldn’t be an issue because you should have all of the above information, and merely sending it over would resolve the issue.

-Unfortunately, it’s not as easy as you think except if you purchase your UPC codes directly from GS1 as Amazon now no longer accepts UPC codes purchased from third-party UPC codes sellers like nationwidebarcode.com, speedybarcode.com, barcodestalk.com, etc.
+Unfortunately, it’s not as easy as you think except if you purchase your UPCs directly from GS1 as Amazon now no longer accepts UPCs purchased from third-party sellers like nationwidebarcode.com, speedybarcode.com, barcodestalk.com, etc.

 - Obtain an authorization letter or document from the original owner.
-Contact the original GTIN owner as stated on the GS1 website and request for a document stating that your brand has the permission to use the barcode.
-This is however not a very good idea as they may or may NOT be as helpful as you hope them to be.
+Contact the original GTIN owner, as stated on the GS1 website, and request a report stating that your brand can use the barcode.
+However, this is not a very good idea as they may or may NOT be as helpful as you hope them to be.

-- Buy UPC codes directly from GS1.
-This may be the easiest way to get around the issue as advised by Amazon.
-However, obtaining your very own UPC codes with your company prefix isn’t cheap.
-So for sellers only starting out, this may not be very favorable in terms of expenses.
+- Buying UPCs directly from GS1 may be the easiest way to get around the issue, as Amazon advised.
+However, obtaining your very own UPCs with your company prefix isn’t cheap.
+So for new sellers, this may not be very favorable in terms of expenses.
 To give you an idea of how much you are to spend:

-- Each year after that, there is an annual license renewal fee which allows continued use of the unique prefix number.
+- Each year after that, there is an annual license renewal fee, which allows the continued use of the unique prefix number.
 Annual license renewal fees range from $50 to $2100.
-Based on the figures above, it’s for you to decide if you’d like to go in this route.
+Based on the figures above, you decide if you’d like to go on this route

 What is a GTIN Exemption?

-If your products do not have a GTIN or Global Trade Item Number also known as product ID, then you might be eligible to request a GTIN exemption.
+If your products do not have a GTIN or Global Trade Item Number, also known as product ID, you might be eligible to request a GTIN exemption.
 But before you do so, there are things you need to check first.

-- If you’re offering a product that does not exist yet on Amazon’s catalog, i.e. private label or handmade or products, you can then go ahead and request for a GTIN exemption.
+- If you’re offering a product that does not exist yet on Amazon’s catalog, i.e., private label or handmade or products, you can then request a GTIN exemption.

 - Check Amazon’s list of brands that require GTIN.
 You can download the file here.
 If the product you want to sell belongs to any of the brands on the list, you will not be eligible for GTIN exemption.